Curriculum

 Through a broad and balanced curriculum, we nurture academic achievement alongside personal growth, creativity, and character development.
 Every subject is taught with purpose and passion, ensuring that children leave Severnbanks with strong foundations and the confidence to shine.

-At its core are the National Curriculum, Thinking Skills, P4C, British Values and global citizenship in order to nurture every child in all dimensions of their life - cognitive, spiritual, moral, social, emotional, imaginative and physical.
+At its core are the National Curriculum, British Values and a numbe of carefully selected schemes in order to nurture every child in all dimensions of their life.

 In our rapidly changing society, we need to equip our pupils with the knowledge and skills that will serve them not only in their school lives but also into adulthood: subject knowledge, communication and listening skills, self-esteem and confidence, managing emotions and developing the ability to learn and to think critically.